Table of Contents

 In the Django framework, a project refers to the collection of configuration files and code for a particular website.
 Django groups business logic into what it calls apps, which are the modules of the Django framework.
 There’s plenty of documentation on how to structure your projects and the apps within them, but when it comes time to package an installable Django app, information is harder to find.

 In this tutorial, you’ll learn how to take an app out of a Django project and package it so that it’s installable.
-Once you’ve packaged your app, you can share it on PyPI so that others can fetch it through pip install.
+Once you’ve packaged your app, you can share it on PyPI so that others can fetch it through pip install

 In this tutorial, you’ll learn:

-• What the differences are between writing stand-alone apps and writing apps inside of projects
+- What the differences are between writing stand-alone apps and writing apps inside of projects

-• How to bootstrap Django outside of a Django project so you can test your app
+file for publishing your Django app - How to bootstrap Django outside of a Django project so you can test your app

-• How to publish your installable Django app to PyPI using Twine
+- How to publish your installable Django app to PyPI using Twine

 Even if you originally intend to make your Django app available as a package, you’re likely to start inside a project.
 To demonstrate the process of moving from Django project to installable Django app, I’ve made two branches available in the repo.
 The project branch is the starting state of an app inside of a Django project.
 The master branch is the finished installable app.

 You can also download the finished app at the PyPI realpython-django-receipts package page.
-You can install the package by running pip install realpython-django-receipts.
+You can install the package by running pip install realpython-django-receipts

 The sample app is a short representation of the line items on a receipt.
-In the project branch, you’ll find a directory named sample_project that contains a working Django project.
-The directory looks like this:
+In the project branch, you’ll find a directory named sample_project

 sample_project/